-While most organizations consider testing valuable in some sense, few managers, including Test Managers, can quantify, describe, or articulate that value.
-In addition, many Test Managers, test leads, and testers focus on the tactical details of testing (aspects specific to the task or test level), while ignoring the larger strategic (higher level) issues related to testing that other project participants, especially managers, care about.
+While most organizations consider software testing valuable in some sense, few managers, including Test Managers, can quantify, describe, or articulate that value.
+In addition, many Test Managers, test leads, and testers focus on the tactical details of testing while ignoring the larger strategic issues related to testing that other project participants, especially managers, care about.

-- Quantitative values include finding defects that are prevented or fixed prior to release, finding defects that are known prior to release (not fixed but documented, perhaps with workarounds), reducing risk by running tests, and delivering information on project, process, and product status
+Quantitative values include finding defects that are prevented or fixed before release, finding defects that are known before release, reducing risk by running tests, and delivering information on the project, process, and product status.

-- Qualitative values include improved reputation for quality, smoother and more-predictable releases, increased confidence, protection from legal liability, and reducing risk of loss of whole missions or even lives
+Qualitative values include an improved reputation for quality, smoother and more predictable releases, increased confidence, protection from legal liability, and reduced risk of loss of whole missions or even lives.

-Test Managers should understand which of these values apply for their organization, project, and/or operation, and be able to communicate about testing in terms of these values.
+Test Managers should understand which of these values apply to their organization, project, and/or operation and be able to communicate about software testing in terms of these values.

-A well-established method for measuring the quantitative value and efficiency of testing is called cost of quality (or, sometimes, cost of poor quality).
+A well-established method for measuring the quantitative value and efficiency of testing is called cost of quality.
 Cost of quality involves classifying project and operational costs into four categories related to product defect costs:

-- Costs of internal failure, e.g., fixing defects detected during testing or reviews, prior to delivery
+Costs of internal failure, e.g., fixing defects detected during testing or reviews before delivery

-A portion of the testing budget is a cost of detection (i.e., money that would be spent even if testers find no defects, such as money spent developing tests), while the remainder is a cost of internal failure (i.e., the actual cost associated with the found defects).
+A portion of the testing budget is the cost of detection.
+At the same time, the remainder is a cost of internal failure.
 The total costs of detection and internal failure are typically well below the costs of external failure, which makes testing an excellent value.
 By determining the costs in these four categories, Test Managers can create a convincing business case for testing.